 Surveillance and monitoring of activists by the state

-Being watched and monitored by the police and government
+Being watched and monitored by the police

 When is “surveillance” legal?